mongodb/mongo-ruby-driver/README.md

 For extensive examples, see the [MongoDB Ruby Tutorial](http://www.mongodb.org/display/DOCS/Ruby+Tutorial).

-Bundled with the driver are many examples, located in the "examples" subdirectory.
+Bundled with the driver are many examples, located in the "docs/examples" subdirectory.
 Samples include using the driver and using the GridFS class GridStore.
 MongoDB must be running for these examples to work, of course.